 Most issues with your paintwork will come about because of poor surface preparation, in one way or another.
 Whether you’re painting interior walls or outdoor woodwork, you need to be sure that you’ve prepared the surface properly.

+Anything from damp surfaces, mold, or grease can affect the paint.
+You’ll also need to ensure that you prepare a surface properly by cleaning and preparing it ready for the paint.
 How you do this will depend on what you’re painting, and what style of paint you’re using.
 Always be sure to read the instructions carefully, before you start painting.

 Cracks in your paint indicate that the paint was over thinned, or that it dried in a cool environment where it dried too fast.
 If you’re seeing cracks in your paint, there are two ways it can be fixed.